fulmicoton/fulmicoton.github.io/_posts/2013-03-17-bayesian_rating.markdown

 A second answer you might come up to would be to choose an empirical scoring formula that seems to match our constraints.

+Most of the formulas out there rely on Bayesian estimation.
+Generally speaking, Bayesian estimation really shines on this kind of situation : you want to measure something, but you know you won't have enough data to reach a perfect estimation.

 If m is the mean of the ratings and n is the number of the ratings, we might consider something like :

     $$ rating(m, n) = {mn \over {n+K}} $$